 The IDEA review, funded by the Bill & Melinda Gates Foundation, draws on findings from nearly 550 documents—including published literature, working papers, project evaluations, and reports—distilled and prioritized by global immunization experts.
 The resulting report provides a concise guide for global and public health practitioners, explaining what works to improve data quality and use, why it works, and how the immunization community can take evidence-based action to improve immunization outcomes around the world.

 “PATH and PAHO conducted the IDEA review to systematically gather available evidence and identify where interventions are working to improve immunization data use and where we have gaps in information,” said Laurie Werner, global director of the BID Initiative with PATH.
 “The five strategies described by the review are intended to serve as a resource for all of us working in the immunization community and help to advance and refine the efforts that are really working.”

-PATH and PAHO were supported in developing the IDEA review by a steering committee that includes global and regional senior leaders in the areas of immunization, data quality, and data use from the World Health Organization (WHO); United States Centers for Disease Control and Prevention; United Nations Children’s Fund; Gavi, the Vaccine Alliance; and the Swiss Tropical and Public Health Institute.
+PATH and PAHO were supported in developing the IDEA review by a steering committee that includes global and regional senior leaders in the areas of immunization, data quality, and data use from the World Health Organization (WHO); United States Centers for Disease Control and Prevention; United Nations Children’s Fund; and Gavi, the Vaccine Alliance.

 The IDEA review is being launched this week in conjunction with the Strategic Advisory Group of Experts (SAGE) on Immunization meeting being held in Geneva, Switzerland.
 As the principal advisory group to WHO for vaccines and immunization, SAGE represents an important stakeholder that can help translate the IDEA findings into practice.
 Jessica Shearer, acting director, Health Systems Innovation and Delivery at PATH, and Laurie Werner will share the IDEA findings at the meeting.